 |1861||R.G.
 9 / 2473|

 Boughon was a village and a parish just east of Ollerton, 20 miles from Nottingham city and 118 miles north of the city of London.
-The River Maun runs through the parish and the parish covered 1,372 acres.
+The River Maun runs through the north-west edge of the parish and the parish covered 1,372 acres.

 If you are planning a visit: